 - Present and discuss the research to ensure our teams are on the same page

 At this stage, the brand strategist, together with the team, researches the market insights that would be helpful for the product’s positioning and visuals.
-The research is based on the current brand materials and content, available materials related to the direct and indirect competitors.
+The research is based on the current brand materials and content, and available materials related to the direct and indirect competitors.
 If there are completed surveys or deep marketing research made by the client’s marketing team or research partner, they are always very welcome.

 Phase 2: Brand Model